-Spring is in the air – and so are allergens.
+Spring is in the air – and so is pollen.
 And also dust, bacteria, and virus-causing germs.
-But we aren’t talking about outdoor air; we’re talking about your indoor air.
+But we aren’t talking about outdoor air; we’re talking about the air inside your home.

 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has made May National Asthma and Allergy Awareness Month.

-Over 50 million Americans live with allergies and 24 million are affected by asthma.
-So in May, we want to help you stop the sneezes for FREE.
-Call Broad Ripple Service Experts Heating & Air Conditioning ASAP to get a NO-CHARGE home air quality and comfort analysis at 317-527-0271 or schedule your appointment online
+Over 50 million Americans live with allergies and 24 million deal with asthma.
+So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Broad Ripple Service Experts ASAP to get a FREE home air quality and comfort analysis at 317-527-0271 or schedule your appointment online

 Read more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional suggestions from Broad Ripple Service Experts Heating & Air Conditioning:
+Here are some additional suggestions from Broad Ripple Service Experts:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you consider your allergies to be pretty mild, people are often excited by the nearly instant change in how they feel after moving to a more efficient air filtration system.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
+Even if you consider your allergies to be pretty minimal, people are often excited by the nearly instant change in how they feel after switching to a more efficient air filtration system.

-If you aren’t sure if such a high-efficiency air filtration system is a perfect choice for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
+If you don’t feel like such a high-efficiency air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to bettering your indoor air quality.
 Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These systems help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Purchasing a UV light system helps to kill off these allergens and keep your family healthy.
+These systems help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Purchasing a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
+On the other hand, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.

-Help enhance the quality of your family’s air with Broad Ripple Service Experts Heating & Air Conditioning.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help enhance the quality of your family’s air with Broad Ripple Service Experts.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.